Azizbek98/10-Apps-Challenge/README.md

 # 10-Apps-Challenge
-10 apps for 3 days in pure vanilla JavaScript
+10 apps for 3 days in pure Vanilla JavaScript (Created by Samatov Azizbek)

 1. Countdown Timer